-Starting in 2013, and offered by UCL ISR's partner institute UCL Energy, comes the exciting new Masters in Economics and Policy of Energy and the Environment (MSc in EPEE).
+UCL ISR and our partner institute UCL-Energy, have codeveloped an exciting new Masters in Economics and Policy of Energy and the Environment (MSc in EPEE).

 This is now a global agenda of increasing importance to business, policy makers and civil society in all countries.